International Study Centre

 International Foundation Year in Science and Engineering

-Study Science and Engineering at university
+Study Science and Engineering

 The International Foundation Year in Science and Engineering is a pre-university course that will prepare you to begin a range of undergraduate degrees in the fields of science and engineering at the University of Sussex.
 It is specifically designed for international students, with academic and English language modules that will give you the skills you need to succeed at Sussex.